rwilson504/Blogger/reset-github-fork/reset-github-fork.md

 Getting started with Git can get confusing at times.
 Recently when looking back at one of the first projects I forked from GitHub i realized i had done commits in my master branch instead of creating a branch.
 I wanted to be able to merge changes back into the forks source so I figured it would be a good idea to reset my master back to it's original.
-I was able to acomplish this using the commands below.
+I was able to accomplish this using the commands below.

 ```
 cd c:\code\DefinitelyTyped